Ashwin4514/Modified_AES256/README.md

 ## **Future Enhancements**

-- Integration of UVM and proper test benches to test it against benchmarks effectively.
+- Integration of UVM to test it against benchmarks effectively.
+[Work in Progress.
+Check: https://www.edaplayground.com/x/nrL6]
 - Optimizations for FPGA and ASIC implementations.
 - Exploration of hybrid cryptographic techniques by combining AES with other ciphers.